StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

     **- [TLP](https://www.misp-project.org/taxonomies.html#_tlp) \***

     The TLP level for the case.
-It guides analysts on how they can share case information.
+It indicates how the case information can be shared with others.

     **- [PAP](https://www.misp-project.org/taxonomies.html#_pap) \***

     The PAP level for the case.
-It guides analysts on how they can use case data.
+It defines the permitted actions that can be taken with the case data.

     **- [Tags](../../analyst-corner/cases/tags/add-remove-tags.md)**